 Made in Morocco, but shipping from the US – perfect!
-This extra colorful style of Moroccan tea glasses encourage leisurely sipping and relaxing.
+This extra colorful style of Moroccan tea glasses encourages leisurely sipping and relaxing.

 Scented Gifts for Ramadan

 Having a well-scented home is an Islamic practice, though not everyone can enjoy the smokier varieties of aromatherapy.
-Here are some gently scented gift ideas for ambience.
+Here are some gently scented gift ideas for ambiance.

 This style of candle holder is popular in Morocco, creating festive patterns when lit.
 Insert a scented tealight inside and you’re set!

 If strong scents are not ideal then try this light floral scent for a different option.